How To Play YouTube in the Background on the iPhone [June 2020]

 Well for a long time, there was a way to listen to YouTube content in the background.

 This involved going into your mobile browser of choice and, after playing the video for a little bit, you could close the internet.

 If done correctly, this would allow you to go into the control center and hit the play button, which would start playing the content you had loaded in your mobile browser.

 However, in recent iOS updates, this no longer works, which left thousands upon thousands of iPhone users without the ability to play YouTube on the background of their devices.

 Thankfully, some iPhone users have discovered a couple of other ways.
 While these methods might take a little bit longer, they do indeed work.

 Now, be aware that Apple and YouTube themselves are actively looking at removing these methods, so some of the methods within this article might not work anymore when you are reading this article.

 The motivation for trying to stop be to sell more of its premium YouTube service that

 And who knows, maybe there will be some new and clever way to get YouTube to play in the background of your device.
 If you know of a new method of getting YouTube videos to still play while in the background of your iPhone, please tell us about it in the comments below!

-Also, we know that purchasing and subscribing to YouTube Premium will allow you to have YouTube play in the background, but that will cost you some money ($11.99/month as of late October of 2019).
+Also, we know that purchasing and subscribing to YouTube Premium will allow you to have YouTube play in the background, but that will cost you some money ($11.99/month as of June 2020).